 - Prepare for more opportunities nationwide in government, education, and private sectors.

-In our core courses, you will gain exposure to a solid foundation in the basic principles of criminal justice.
-In addition, you can choose from concentration courses and electives that focus on timely topics and current challenges facing the criminal justice profession.
+In your core criminal justice degree courses, you can gain a solid foundation in the basic principles of criminal justice.
+In addition, you can choose concentration courses and electives that focus on timely topics and current challenges facing the criminal justice profession.
 These courses include:

 - Profiling Serial and Mass Murderers